XanaduAI/fixing-a-hole/README.md

 ```bash
 --detailed
 ```
-By default, the profiler will only report CPU and memory usage within FlamingPy.
+By default, the profiler will only report CPU and memory usage within Fixing-A-Hole.
 However, if you would also like a report on the usage by imported modules, such as `scipy`, `numpy`, etc., then use the `--detailed` flag.

 ```bash
 --log-level
 ```
-By default, FlamingPy will capture warnings while profiling scripts and save them to a log file.
+By default, Fixing-A-Hole will capture warnings while profiling scripts and save them to a log file.
 More or less detailed capture can be specified using the `--log-level` flag.
 The options are: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
 Each level will capture that level of severity _and higher_.
 So the default capturing `WARNING` will